ovh/docs/pages/platform/metrics/services_omni/guide.fr-fr.md

 A drone is a script run with custom parameters, which returns incidents from a metrics subset.
 You don't necssarily have to write drones, as basics ones are available on the [Registry](https://studio.metrics.ovh.net/omni/registry). **Life** drones, for example, will checks that a metric is recently pushed, and **range** drones will check that your metric's value is within a defined range.

-If you wish to write your own, the script must be a WarpScript, which takes and returns a specific structure.
+If you wish to write your own, the script must be a WarpScript™, which takes and returns a specific structure.

 Drone definition in a Yaml file: